GideonWolfe/thumbnail-pipeline/README.md

 These requests are completed by taking in the URL parameters enumerated above and formulating a query string using InfluxDB's Flux query language.

+Known issues

+* InfluxDB is still misbehaving with timestamps so filtering by timestamp either breaks it or returns every image...
+Still need to work on that
+* Some endpoints are still using test values to return **something**, so I still have to clean that up

 ## frontend

 This is an example implementation of a dashboard that could contain multiple thumbnails representing video clips.
-Theoretically this could run anywhere (such as client servers) and make API requests to the pi.
-Since i'm running it off the pi, image requests are pretty quick.
+The `frontend` folder contains its own `docker-compose.yml` file so it can be brought up on another system (I used my local dev machine).